 I first made this breakfast banana bread for a fairtrade fortnight breakfast feast.
 I’ve been baking it ever since.
 It’s super easy to prepare and it makes great toast the day after baking.
 It contains little in the way of fat and there’s no refined sugar.
 In fact the only sweetener other than the bananas is a little bit of honey.

-Other ingredients include a little cinnamon for subtle spicy sweet notes and four of the all important bananas.
+Other ingredients include a little cinnamon for subtle spicy sweet notes, walnuts for a nutty crunch and four of the all important bananas.

 We have it toasted and untoasted.
 Both are thoroughly delicious, especially when spread with butter or peanut butter.